2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 The Evelyn H. Lauder Founder’s Fund

 In 2013, under the direction of Co-Scientific Director Dr. Larry Norton and former Chairman of the Scientific Advisory Board Dr. Clifford Hudis, BCRF established a dedicated fund to support research to specifically address the persistent challenges of breast cancer metastasis.
-This fund now known as the Evelyn H. Lauder Founder’s Fund, has dedicated $31 million to date to support research that will accelerate discoveries to improve outcomes for people living with metastatic breast cancer and ultimately, prevent metastases altogether.
+This fund now known as the Evelyn H. Lauder Founder’s Fund, has dedicated more than $48 million to date to support research that will accelerate discoveries to improve outcomes for people living with metastatic breast cancer and ultimately, prevent metastases altogether.

 The centerpiece of the Fund are the AURORA projects, based in Europe and the United States.
 Inspired by The Cancer Genome Atlas (TCGA)—which compiled the landmark genomic database of primary tumors—AURORA is building the world’s largest multi-disciplinary repository of matched primary and metastatic tumor data.
 Deep analysis of metastatic tumor DNA, RNA, and proteins are providing new insights into the processes and mechanisms of stage 4 cancer.
 This invaluable resource can be mined to fuel future research and help provide answers to questions we haven’t yet formulated.